Overview

 <ASSERTION_CONTRACT> Name of the assertion contract to build and flatten

 [CONSTRUCTOR_ARGS]...
-Constructor arguments for the assertion contract
+Constructor arguments for the assertion contract.

 Options:

--u, --url <URL> URL of the assertion-DA server [default: http://localhost:5001]
+-u, --url <URL> URL of the assertion-DA server [env: PCL_DA_URL=] [default: https://demo-21-assertion-da.phylax.systems]

 -r, --root <ROOT> Root directory of the project